ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 We use the pointer to the *MorseWriter* `&MorseWriter{tts}` instead os simple `MorseWriter{tts}` value beacuse the *MorseWriter* is to big to fit into an interface variable.

 Emgo, unlike Go, doesn't dynamically allocate memory for value stored in interface variable.
-The interface type has limited size, equal to the three pointers (to fit slice type) or two *uint64/float64* (to fit *complex128*), what is bigger.
-It can directly store values of all basic types and small structs/arrays.
-Unfortunately `struct{i interface{}}` is too big because an interface type stores both a value and its type.
+The interface type has limited size, equal to the size of three pointers (to fit *slice*) or two *float64* (to fit *complex128*), what is bigger.
+It can directly store values of all basic types and small structs/arrays but for bigger values you must use pointers.

 Let's compile this code and see its output: